 His name was Dr. Robert Nagourney, the medical and laboratory director of Rational Therapeutics (now Nagourney Cancer Institute).

 Upon returning to Los Angeles from Houston, we immediately made an appointment.
-Dr. Nagourney scheduled a surgical biopsy of the tumor in my groin to allow him to analyze the activity of the drugs/combinations on my tumor.
+Dr. Nagourney scheduled a surgical biopsy of the tumor in my groin to allow him to analyze the activity of drugs/combinations on my tumor using functional profiling.